Claudia Stevens

 Claudia Stevens (born 1949) is an American musician, performance artist and librettist.
-Initially a pianist specializing in contemporary music, she is recognized for creating and performing widely an array of interdisciplinary solo performance works, and for her collaborations with composer Allen Shearer as librettist of twelve operas.
+Initially a pianist specializing in contemporary music, she is recognized for creating and performing widely an array of interdisciplinary solo performance works, and for her collaborations with composer Allen Shearer as librettist of fourteen operas.

 Early career

-Claudia Stevens was born in Redding, California on May 29, 1949 and attended Vassar College, graduating summa cum laude with the Frances Walker Prize in piano performance.
+Claudia Stevens was born in Redding, California, on May 29, 1949, and attended Vassar College, graduating summa cum laude with the Frances Walker Prize in piano performance.
 She studied piano with Leon Fleisher, Arie Vardi and Leonard Shure, receiving the DMA from Boston University in 1977.
 She also attended the University of California at Berkeley (MA in musicology, Alfred Hertz Fellowship, 1972) and twice was a fellow in piano at the Tanglewood Music Center.
 In 1977 Stevens joined the Music faculty at the College of William and Mary, where her papers and an archive of her original works and recordings are housed.
-Stevens' piano performances focused on new music, with recitals in 1979 and 1981 at the National Gallery in Washington, DC in honor of Roger Sessions and Aaron Copland.
+Stevens's piano performances focused on new music, with recitals in 1979 and 1981 at the National Gallery in Washington, DC, in honor of Roger Sessions and Aaron Copland.
 Her 1983 Carnegie Recital Hall concert honoring Elliott Carter was sponsored by the New York Composers' Forum.
 Stevens commissioned over twenty American composers, including Shulamit Ran, Samuel Adler, Robert Xavier Rodriguez, Andrew Imbrie, Allen Shearer, Sheila Silver, Betsy Jolas, Ellen Taaffe Zwilich, Jeffrey Mumford and Vivian Fine, to contribute new pieces for those recitals, also performing them in Dallas and Boston's Jordan Hall.
 Most of the compositions, including two of her own, were published in the journal Perspectives of New Music.